Theatre: Classical, Hellenistic Greece and Magna Graecia

 In addition to the categories of comedy and tragedy at the City Dionysia, the festival also included the Satyr Play.
 Finding its origins in rural, agricultural rituals dedicated to Dionysus, the satyr play eventually found its way to Athens in its most well-known form.
 Satyr's themselves were tied to the god Dionysus as his loyal woodland companions, often engaging in drunken revelry and mischief at his side.
 The satyr play itself was classified as tragicomedy, erring on the side of the more modern burlesque traditions of the early twentieth century.
 The plotlines of the plays were typically concerned with the dealings of the pantheon of Gods and their involvement in human affairs, backed by the chorus of Satyrs.
 However, according to Webster, satyr actors did not always perform typical satyr actions and would break from the acting traditions assigned to the character type of a mythical forest creature.

 The Greek colonists in Southern Italy, the so-called Magna Graecia, brought theatrical art from their motherland.
-The Greek Theatre of Syracuse, the Greek Theatre of Segesta, the Greek Theatre of Tindari, the Greek Theatre of Hippana, the Greek Theatre of Akrai, the Greek Theatre of Monte Jato, the Greek Theatre of Morgantina and the most famous Greek Theater of Taormina, amply demonstrate this.
+The Greek Theatre of Syracuse, the Greek Theatre of Segesta, the Greek Theatre of Tindari, the Greek Theatre of Hippana, the Greek Theatre of Akrai, the Greek Theatre of Monte Jato, the Greek Theatre of Morgantina and the most famous Greek Theatre of Taormina, amply demonstrate this.
 Only fragments of original dramaturgical works are left, but the tragedies of the three great giants Aeschylus, Sophocles and Euripides and the comedies of Aristophanes are known.
 Some famous playwrights in the Greek language came directly from Magna Graecia.
 Others, such as Aeschylus and Epicharmus, worked for a long time in Sicily.
 Epicharmus can be considered Syracusan in all respects, having worked all his life with the tyrants of Syracuse.
 His comedy preceded that of the more famous Aristophanes by staging the gods for the first time in comedy.
 While Aeschylus, after a long stay in the Sicilian colonies, died in Sicily in the colony of Gela in 456 BC.
 Epicarmus and Phormis, both of 6th century BC, are the basis, for Aristotle, of the invention of the Greek comedy, as he says in his book on Poetics: